-Figure 8.
-Oblique and horizontal camera integration in the mobile system (left), image taken by oblique camera (right)

-5. MAPPING OF FACADES

-The geo-referenced point clouds from the laser scanning group were used for line mapping of the facades in a plot scale 1:200.
-The point clouds were segmented by two persons using Cyclone software before mapping (Fig. 9) to eliminate not necessary points and to reduce the data volume to the requested minimal portions for the mapping software.
+Figure 7.
+Image tracking tool for "problematic" facades without control points Figure 8.
+Oblique and horizontal camera integration in the mobile system (left), image taken by oblique camera (right) 5.
+MAPPING OF FACADES The geo-referenced point clouds from the laser scanning group were used for line mapping of the facades in a plot scale 1:200.
+The point clouds were segmented by two people using Cyclone software before mapping (Fig. 9) to eliminate unnecessary points and to reduce the data volume to the requested minimal portions for the mapping software.
+In this project generation of façade maps with 1:200 plot scale is required.

-Figure 9.
-Segmentation of a point cloud

-In this project façade maps with 1:200 plot scale are required to be generated.
 This extreme demand corresponds to a standard deviation of the positions with 0.2mm in the map and 4cm in the object space, but this extreme accuracy is required only as relative accuracy; for the absolute accuracy a standard deviation of 0.5mm in the map, corresponding to 10cm in object space should be sufficient.
 As a tolerance limit three times the standard deviation has been accepted.
 Therefore, the control point configuration and accuracy must always be checked to obtain this accuracy.
-While all problems of static and mobile scanning were solved, the delay in the control point determination was a bottle neck in the production.
+While all problems of static and mobile scanning were solved, the delay in the control point determination was a bottleneck in the production.